ShevaMed/LogisticsAutomationSystem/README.md

 # Logistics Automation System
-A Logistics Automation System is software designed to simplify and increase the efficiency of logistics processes.
+Logistics Automation System is software designed to simplify and increase the efficiency of logistics processes.
 The system is intended for operators working in logistics departments or logistics companies.

 ## Installation
 To set up the project, follow these steps: